michalmonday/CSV-Parser-for-Arduino/README.md

 - easily accessible set of arrays (their types are specified by the format string)

 It adheres to the [RFC 4180 specification](https://tools.ietf.org/html/rfc4180).
+It was written with care to not be greedy in terms of occupied memory and parsing time.

 ## Documentation
 https://michalmonday.github.io/Arduino-CSV-Parser/index.html

 ## Motivation
 I wanted to parse [covid-19 csv](https://github.com/tomwhite/covid-19-uk-data) data and couldn't find any csv parser for Arduino.
 So instead of rushing with a quick/dirty solution, I decided to write something that could be reused in the future (possibly by other people too).